nkoster/bulkmailer/README.md

 I am assuming that you're on a linux host, installed with nodejs and a local mailer like [postfix](https://mailtrap.io/blog/postfix-sendmail-exim/).

-Bulkmailer will be configured to deliver mail at localhost port 25 when you use a configuration like in the example below.
+Bulkmailer will be configured to deliver mail at localhost port 25 when you configure it like in the configuration example that's mentioned below.
 Consult the nodemailer [documentation](https://nodemailer.com/smtp/) if you want to change that to something else.

 ```